yuyangfong/Kaggle_Competitions/README.md

 # Kaggle_Competitions

-1. A place I put Kaggle exercise.
+1. A place I put Kaggle exercises.
 2. Using Python3 & Jupyter Notebook.
 3. Classified by topics.